CianMRoche/CianMRoche.github.io/_pages/caustica-documentation.md

 **Heads up.** Einstein rings and arc-shaped images do not appear in this mode.
 Use a Gaussian or uniform circle source for extended-emission lensing.
 Highly demagnified images (such as the central odd image of an SIE lens) may be missed by the grid search.
 </div>

-The grid density used for image finding is set in the **Quality** tab as **Point source**, the number of sample points across the field of view (Coarse 150, Medium 300, Fine 600, or Very fine 1200).
+The grid density used for image finding is set in the **Settings** tab (the gear icon) as **Point source**, the number of sample points across the field of view (Coarse 150, Medium 300, Fine 600, or Very fine 1200).
 Denser grids find images more reliably near caustics but are slower; the default is Medium (300).
 Because the count is fixed rather than an absolute angular spacing, the cost stays bounded as the field of view grows to cluster scale.

 ### Pasted image